Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 All the functions used in the notation must be <mark class="mark-yellow">asymptotically non-negative</mark>.
 An asymptotically positive function is one that is positive for all sufficiently large $n$.

+The goal of the asymptotic notations is to provide a <mark class="mark-yellow">simplified</mark> yet <mark class="mark-yellow">precise</mark> bound for the running time of an algorithm, so that algorithms can easily be compared.

 #### Big-oh $(O)$ notation
 The $O$ notation specifies an <mark class="mark-blue">asymptotic upper bound</mark> on a function to within a constant factor. $O(g(n))$ is pronounced "big-oh of g of n" or just "oh of g of n".